LSI-IIIT/spatial-database-benchmark/postgis/intersect/README.md

 1. Creating the dataset.
 2. Creating the intersect query.
-2. Running them on PostGIS to get the query execution time.
+2. Running the query on PostGIS to get the query execution time.

 ***